reaas/chatbot-mterms/README.md

 gulp is a JavaScript framework for streamlining the build process of front-end development projects.

-ngrok is a free DNS-tunnel serivce that exposes the application run on your computer to Azure.
+ngrok is a free DNS-tunnel service that exposes the application run on your computer to Azure.

 ## Building the app
-Make sure you clone this repository to your local computer by runnning:
+Make sure you clone this repository to your local computer by running:
 ```bash
 git clone https://github.com/reaas/chatbot-mterms.git
 ```